alexarice/phase-rs/README.md

 - compiles the term to a circuit definition.
 - Builds the unitary for the output.

+## Building

+The project should build with a standard rust installation, and is tested with rustc/cargo 1.88.0.
+These can be installed by a tool such as [rustup](https://rustup.rs/) or by using the provided nix flake.

 ## Running

 A file of commands can be run using: